ChristophShyper/presentation-okta-saml-aws/Article.md

       }

       provider "aws" {
-        alias   = "master"
+        alias   = "child"
         profile = "my-org-child-AdminAccess"
         region  = "eu-west-1"
       }
       ```
-    - Run `terraform plan` to make sure no changes are needed and new credentials work properly.
+    - Run `terraform plan` to make sure no changes are needed and the new credentials work properly.
     - IAM users created for Terraform can now be deleted.
 Remember to deactivate access keys before deleting the user.